mimno/jsLDA/README.md

 Using your own corpus:
 ---------------------

+To use your own corpus, the best way is to place the files in this repository in the document root of a web server.
+Replace the files `documents.txt` and `stoplist.txt` with your own corpus and stop list.
-Are you ready to run your own corpus?
-The format for the documents file is one document per line, with each line consisting of
+The documents file is a tab-delimited text file with one document per line.
+Each line has three fields:

     [doc ID] [tab] [label] [tab] [text...]